u53r55/XYplorer/README.md

 - Build:
 	+ edit file path in XYplorer.sublime-build
 	+ Tool > Build (Ctrl+B) will execute current xys file in XYplorer
+- Tip:
+	+ To assign XYplorer icon to .xys files in sidebar:
+		- Create an XYplorer icon in png format and save to \Data\Packages\Theme - Default\icons\file_type_xys.png
+		- The filename must be file_type_xys.png because it's defined in "Icon (xys).tmPreferences"
+		- an example png icon is supplied with this package.